 Distance: 23 km | Ascent: 147 m | Descent: 146 m

 You begin your first ride by taking a loop around the ramparts of the Kastellet fortress, passing the famous bronze statue of the Little Mermaid.
-From here, you head northwards out of the city, passing the Queen’s residence Amalienborg Palace.
-This is shortly followed by the bronze statue of the Little Mermaid and the ramparts of Kastellet fortress.
-You pass through the wealthy suburb of Hellerup and another fortress and pleasant beach at Charlottenlund, before reaching the lovely Bellevue beach in Klampenborg.
+From here, you head northwards out of the city, passing through the wealthy suburb of Hellerup and another fortress and pleasant beach at Charlottenlund, before reaching the lovely Bellevue beach in Klampenborg.
 Here, you turn inland and pass through the gates of the Royal Deer Park (Jægersborg Dyrehaven).
 You can make a stop at the world’s oldest amusement park Bakken, before continuing past the Royal Hunting Lodge (Ermitageslottet).
 Your route ends back at the coast in the pleasant seaside village of Vedbæk.

 Day 3: Cycle from Vedbæk to Elsinore